seojunchian/seojunchian/README.md

 I'm Alp Yusuf Çilo from Turkey, and I do write smart contracts.
 I started to do that because when I looked at web3 I see equality for everyone and future of economy therefore I want it to be part of it.
 I used Solidity and Javascript so far.
 I have a good understanding on Solidity and Javascript.

+## Skills and Experience
+* 📝 Solidity
+* 🌐 Javascript

+* Other than helping people on reddit, discord and telegram there's no official experience.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=seojunchian)](https://github.com/anuraghazra/github-readme-stats)

 <!--